-11. Article III: The Working Party recognised that if the present text were maintained, there was a risk of difficulties for certain Governments, such as the Chinese and the Norwegian, which expressed reservations when the text of Article 18 of the Geneva Draft (reproduced in substance in Article III of the Agreement) was adopted by the Preparatory Committee.
-It also noted that administrative difficulties might arise in the case of countries which would have to change their fiscal regulations twice - on acceptance of the Agreement, and again on ratification of the Charter.
-Finally, it recognised that the wording adopted at Havana was clearer and more precise than the text as it now stood.

-12. Article VIII: In view of the decision taken by the Working Party to limit so far as practicable the number of amendments, the Norwegian representative did not press his proposal to replace this article.
+- ll.
+Article III: The Working Party recognised that if the present text were maintained, there was a risk of difficulties for certain Governments, such as the Chinese and the Norwegian, which expressed reservations when the text of Article 18 of the Geneva Draft (reproduced in substance in Article III of the Agreement) was adopted by the Preparatory Committee.
+It also noted that administrative difficulties might arise in the case of countries which would have to change their fiscal regulations twice on acceptance of the Agreement, and again on ratification of the Charter.
+Finally it recognized that the wording adopted at Havana was clearer and more precise than the text as it now stood. - 12.
+Article VI: While agreeing that there is no substantive difference between Article VI of the General Agreement and Article 34 of the Charter of the Working Party recommend the replacement of that Article as the text adopted at Havana contains a useful indication of the principle governing the operation of that Article and constitute a clearer formulation of the rules laid down in that Article.
+The Working Party, endorsing the views expressed by Sub-committee C of the Third Committee of the Havana Conference, agreed that measures other than compensatory anti-dumping and countervailing duties may not be applied to counteract dumping or subsidization except in so far as such other measures are permitted under other provisions of the General Agreement.

-13. Article XVIII: The provisions relating to governmental assistance to economic development or reconstruction were discussed at length at Havana; if paragraphs 1 - 5 of Article XVIII were replaced by the provisions of Article 13 of the Havana Charter there would be a greater incentive to under-developed countries which participated in the work of the Havana Conference to accede to the General Agreement.
+- 13. Article VIII: In view of the decision taken by the Working Party to limit so far as practicable the number of amendments, the Norwegian representative did not press his proposal to replace this article. - 14.
+Article XVIII: The provisions relating to governmental assistance to economic development or reconstruction were discussed at length at Havana; if paragraphs 1 5 of Article XVIII were replaced by the provisions of Article 13 of the Havana Charter there would be a greater incentive to under-developed countries which participated in the work of the Havana Conference to accede to the General Agreement.
 The substitution in question would also make it easier for some Contracting Parties to obtain the approval of their Parliaments when they come to submit the General Agreement to their legislatures.
 Paragraphs 6 and 7 of Art.
 XVIII have also been redrafted in order to incorporate the substance of Article 14 of the Havana Charter.
 The representative of Brazil did not feel that the text recommended for Paragraph 11 of Article XVIII was a faithful rendering of Paragraph 1(a) of Article 14 of the Charter; he proposed either to insert the words "or such other date as the CONTRACTING PARTIES may in special circumstances decide" after "September 1, 1947" and after "October 10, 1947" or, alternatively, to add at the end of Paragraph 11 the following provision contained in sub-paragraph 1(a) of Art.
-14 of the Charter : "except that if in special circumstances the CONTRACTING PARTIES agree to dates other than those specified in this paragraph, such other dates shall apply".
+14 of the Charter: "except that if in special circumstances the CONTRACTING PARTIES agree to dates other than those specified in this paragraph, such other dates shall apply".